gallowayevan/nursingfront/README.md

     - work on y axis transitions - make closer to D3 transitions - investigate D3 transitions - code and in developer window
     - Add small map under Location?
     - Mini diagram of projection and line (explanatory legend)
-    - Close info box on click on outside?
     - replace y axis tick labels with "K" where appropriate, e.g., total RNs
     - more intro to model (FAQ?)
     - make note about discrepancy between different counts (BON and HPDS (NPs excluded))